wala/graph4code/docs/use_cases.md

 ## Example Use Cases<a name="uses"></a>

 ### Recommendation engine for developers<a name="case1"></a>
 CodeBreaker is a coding assistant built on top of Graph4Code to help data scientists write code.
 The coding assistant helps users find the most plausible next coding step, finds relevant stack overflow posts based purely on the users' code, and allows users to see what sorts of models other people have constructed for data flows similar to their own.
 CodeBreaker uses the Language Server Protocol (LSP) to provide integration with any IDE.
 For a detailed description of this use case, see the [demo paper](https://github.com/wala/graph4code/blob/master/papers/CodeBreaker_SigDemo.pdf).
+A video of this use case is also [here](https://github.com/wala/graph4code/blob/master/docs/figures/demo_v2.mp4).

 ### Enforcing best practices<a name="case2"></a>
 Many best practices for API frameworks can be encoded into query templates over data flow and control flow.
 Here we give three such examples for data science code, along with queries which can be templatized.